-Project stage / By Community Preferred Information sharing method Topic for sharing or consultation Communit VHSGs and HCMC meeting Community meeting/village NGOs Used of media including IEC Village chief IP Speaking Leverage HC/OD outreach activity CC monthly meeting of consultation y Hewie meeting chief engaged material Cilici outreach activity meeting will be as they can share community The use of broadcasts receive community addressed) and receive health members can though radio, telephone, feedback. information, and raise issues that and loudspeaker with Project they also can they have. short messages, posters, Implementation share their flipcharts, outreach - GRM concerns to the activities to educate the Engagement local authority or community as a whole (any the health staff. will be helpful. community feedbacks.
-Use phone and add short updating any messages and quizzes response the on the messages, along community with providing has) souvenir/non-cash - Any change in incentive to encourage project more participation from approaches the community. - Project results Leverage use of social media.
-Project Closing Charay IP HCMC is More village The - Inform about important in meetings should educational the project providing the be conducted in activities end information into the villages which should be - Any changes in the HEF their local have more conducted in package, community and bringing those community members IP languages so that more - How the issues or participating to people, community community clarify health- especially the might be feedback to related issues for elderly, can affected after discuss and them. understand. the project address during end, and who HCMC meeting at will be taking HC. over.
-Khmer Prefer meeting at The project team Conduct an awareness OD and HC At CC there - Key project village level led should attend session providing conduct outreach should be a results by HC/VC/VHSG those meetings project information, use activity to villages monthly and CC. held in villages so loudspeakers to play on project meeting with that villages messages, and distribute information and VC, School, receive a clear leaflets. activities. and HC to message from the share progress
+Project stage / By Comr nunity Preferred Informat tion sharing m ethod Topic for sharing or consultation Communit y VHSGs and HCMC meeting Community meeting/village chief engaged NGOs Used of media including IEC material Village chief IP Speaking Leverage HC/OD outreach activity CC monthly meeting will be addressed) Project Implementation - GRM Engagement (any community feedbacks, updating any response the community has) - Any change in project approaches - Project results as they can share and receive health information, and they also can share their concerns to the local authority or the health staff. community members can raise issues that they have.
+The use of broadcasts though radio, telephone, and loudspeaker with short messages, posters, flipcharts, outreach activities to educate the community as a whole will be helpful.
+Use phone and add short messages and quizzes on the messages, along with providing souvenir/non-cash incentive to encourage more participation from the community.
+Leverage use of social media. receive community feedback.
+Project Closing Inform about the project end Any changes in the HEF package, How the community might be affected after the project end, and who will be taking over.
+Charay IP HCMC is important in providing the information into their local community and bringing those issues or community feedback to discuss and address during HCMC meeting at HC.
+More village meetings should be conducted in the villages which have more community members participating to clarify health-related issues for them.
+Conduct an awareness The educational activities should be conducted in IP languages so that more people, especially the elderly, can understand.
+OD and HC At CC there - Key project results village level led by HC/VC/VHSG and CC. should attend those meetings held in villages so that villages receive a clear message from the session providing project information, use loudspeakers to play messages, and distribute leaflets. conduct outreach activity to villages on project information and activities. should be a monthly meeting with VC, School, and HC to share progress

-Project stage / By Community Preferred Information sharing method Topic for sharing or consultation Communit y VHSGs and HCMC meeting Community meeting/village chief engaged NGOs Used of media including IEC material Village chief IP Speaking Leverage HC/OD outreach activity CC monthly meeting team, and to increase community trust in project staff.
+Project stage / By Community Preferred Information sharing method Topic for sharing or consultation Communit VHSGs and HCMC meeting Community meeting/village chief engaged NGOs Used of media including IEC material Village chief IP Speaking Leverage HC/OD outreach activity CC monthly meeting team, and to increase community trust in project staff.
 The meeting at the village level should be conducted four times per year. updates and issues that have been solved, so at the same time the project can share information through this channel more effectively.
 PWD PWDs can provide feedback when they go to health facilities (non- serious concerns or feedback)